-During 2017 the Audit and Risk Committee convened 4 meetings, with the Company's external auditors and internal auditors including the Management to review compliance with accounting standard requirements and internal controls prior to approving the quarterly reports and the annual financial statements.
-These meetings also included discussions with the Company's internal audit team to review and advise on its findings and to follow up on matters arising from the schedule of work that the Audit and Risk Committee had approved the internal auditor to undertake during 2017, thereby ensuring that this work was both sufficient and effective.
+During 2018 the Audit and Risk Committee convened 4 meetings, with the Company's external auditors and internal auditors including the Management to review compliance with accounting standard requirements and internal controls prior to approving the quarterly reports and the annual financial statements.
+These meetings also included discussions with the Company's internal audit team to review and advise on its findings and to follow up on matters arising from the schedule of work that the Audit and Risk Committee had approved the internal auditor to undertake during 2018, thereby ensuring that this work was both sufficient and effective.
 Apart from this, the Audit and Risk Committee attended one non-management meeting with the external auditor to deliberate accounting approaches and audit plans.

-Each of the Audit and Risk Committee members attended all meetings convened in 2017 except for May meeting which a member was unable to attend due to pre-arranged business prior to his appointment.
+Each of the Audit and Risk Committee members attended all meetings convened in 2018.